alan-turing-institute/AutisticaCitizenScience/community-recommendations/focus-groups/about-the-summary-documents.md

 ### 4. Review the summary document <img src="../../images/noun-project-icons/noun_Eye_2040041.png" width="150" align="right"/>

-All participants had a chance to [review the summary document](Reviewing the summary document) and make changes.
+All participants had a chance to review the summary document and make changes.
 They were given 14 days to do this.
-All participants from Autistica's Insight group were paid [amount] for their extra time.
+All participants from Autistica's Insight group were paid £30 for this additional work.

 We asked them to: